dbeitel-opentitan/opentitan/hw/ip/dma/README.md

 The integrated version of OpenTitan root of trust may provide security services to the system on chip (SoC) such as:

--   Encryption or decryption of data blobs
+-   Encryption or decryption of data blobs.
--   Cryptographic hashing of data blobs
+-   Cryptographic hashing of data blobs.
--   Key derivation
+-   Key derivation.
--   Random seed generation service
+-   Random seed generation service.
--   Public key signing
+-   Public key signing.
--   Public key verification
+-   Public key verification.
--   Root of trust for measurement, reporting and storage
+-   Root of trust for measurement, reporting and storage.
--   Secure firmware update
+-   Secure firmware update.
--   Access to secure storage
+-   Access to secure storage.
--   Mutual authentication / attestation services
+-   Mutual authentication / attestation services.
--   SoC security monitoring / book-keeping services
+-   SoC security monitoring / book-keeping services.
--   Debug authentication / unlock service
+-   Debug authentication / unlock service.

 Such operations require movement of bulk data from SoC / system memory to the OpenTitan (OT) private memory and vice-versa.
 The Secure DMA